Vikingo45/my-vscode-setup/README.md

 ## SFTP Settings

-The SFTP extension requires you to specify some settings.
-In [sftp.json](./settings/sftp.json), I show the general structure I follow to configure the extension.
-Just fill in the options.
+The SFTP extension requires you to specify some settings. [sftp.json](./settings/sftp.json) contains the general structure I follow to configure the extension and [sftp-sample-configuration.json](./settings/sftp-sample-configuration.json) is a complete configuration file.
 The extension's official documentation can be found [here](https://github.com/liximomo/vscode-sftp).

+## Workspaces

+In the workspaces directory, there are some workspace files with custom settings which I use in my workflow.